groupdocs/docs.groupdocs.com/content/signature-net/release-notes/release-notes-2017/groupdocs.signature-for-.net-17.6.0-release-notes.md

 ## Public API and Backward Incompatible Changes

-This section lists public API changes that were introduced in GroupDocs.Signature for .NET 17.6.0.
+{{< alert style="info" >}}This section lists public API changes that were introduced in GroupDocs.Signature for .NET 17.6.0.
 It includes not only new and obsoleted public methods, but also a description of any changes in the behavior behind the scenes in GroupDocs.Signature which may affect existing code.
-Any behavior introduced that could be seen as a regression and modifies existing behavior is especially important and is documented here.
+Any behavior introduced that could be seen as a regression and modifies existing behavior is especially important and is documented here.{{< /alert >}}

 *   Added new classes that describe Barcode types.
 Class **BarcodeType** contains description of Barcode encoding type, name and index in list of supported types.
 Newly added static class **BarcodeTypes**  contains static objects of each supported Barcode type, same as list of all registered types in **AllTypes** array property.